fanpu/autolab-docs/docs/index.md

 		:::bash
         git clone https://github.com/sstephenson/ruby-build.git ~/.rbenv/plugins/ruby-build
    Restart your shell at this point in order to start using your newly installed rbenv

+3. Clone the Autolab repo into home directory and enter it:

+        :::bash
+        cd
+        git clone https://github.com/autolab/Autolab.git && cd Autolab

-3. Install the correct version of ruby:
+4. Install the correct version of ruby:

         :::bash
         rbenv install $(cat .ruby-version)